 Plastic Bags Garbage Bin Do not recycle this material in your curbside bin!
-Take your plastic bags, wraps and film to a grocery store or other retail that accepts this material for recycling.
-To find a plastic bag drop-off location nearest you click the following link: https://www.plasticfilmrecycling.org/recycling-bags-and-wraps/find-drop-off-location/ Since 2012, most retailers (supermarkets, pharmacies, convenience food stores and any store greater than 10,000 square feet) in San Luis Obispo County have been prohibited from using single-use plastic checkout bags in their stores.
-In 2016, a stateiwide ban on single-use plastic checkout bags became effective.
+Since 2012, most retailers (supermarkets, pharmacies, convenience food stores, and any store greater than 10,000 square feet) in San Luis Obispo County have been prohibited from using single-use plastic checkout bags in their stores.
+In 2016, a statewide ban on single-use plastic checkout bags was enacted.
 Retailers offer paper bags instead of plastic ones, and customers will be charged a minimum of 10¢ per checkout bag.
 Customers are encouraged to bring along reusable bags.
 Why can’t I recycle my plastic bags?
-They are too thin to recycle with hard plastics and will get caught in the processing machinery.
-Find out how to dispose of plastic bags.
+They are too thin to recycle with hard plastics and get caught in the processing machinery.
+The bags must be cleared at least twice per shift sometimes more often, shutting down the operation for 20 to 45 minutes at a stretch.
+And by “cleared”, we mean, in some cases, sawed away from sorting disks.
+Ways to Reuse Reuse Plastic Bags Reuse plastic bags as much as you can.
+You can use them to line small garbage bins around your home and keep an emergency stash in your car for the days you forget your reusable bags at home.
 Did You Know?
-The Impact of Plastic Pollution More than one million plastic bags are used per minute worldwide, and on a daily basis, over 10 metric tons of plastic from Los Angeles enter into the Pacific Ocean each day.
+The Impact of Plastic Pollution More than one million plastic bags are used per minute worldwide, and on a daily basis, over 10 metric tons of plastic from Los Angeles enters the Pacific Ocean each day.
 Ninety percent of trash floating in the ocean is from plastic that will take between five hundred and one thousand years to degrade.
 In the meantime, one million birds and 100,000 marine animals are killed each year because of plastic floating in the ocean.
 Plastic Bags Become Composite Lumber Check out this fun video from Vancouver, Washington about how plastic bags and films are recycled into products like composite lumber, which is often used to make decks.